Flockland Island Crisis

 Flockland Island Crisis is a 1982 video game published by Vital Information, Inc.

 Gameplay

 Flockland Island Crisis is a game in which the player defends an island from attackers on both sides of the island.

 Reception

 Stuart Gorrie reviewed the game for Computer Gaming World, and stated that "all factors considered, if you enjoy demanding hand/eye coordination arcade games, then you will enjoy Flockland Island Crisis."

+The game sold 1,200 copies.